cs19b013iittp/titans/README.md

 Consecutive arithmetic operations, even if dependencies are present, will not any cause stalls because of forwarding.
 The only problem is with the load/store/branch/jump instructions.

 ---> The results of the stalls, no. of clock cycles, no. of instructions executed and IPC is shown at the bottom.
+---> Also the instructions where the stall occurs are outputted at the bottom.

 ---------------------------------------------------------------------------------------------------------------------------------------------
 ## Development server